 You’re more likely to be sharing this beautiful sweep of honey-coloured sand with wildlife than humans.
 The three-mile crescent beach is backed by a rich habitat for bird and animal life.
 Expect rare orchids and a few docile cows munching on grass in the dunes.
-You may also discover fossilised belemnites and ammonites hidden in the dunes that hint at earlier life.
+You may also discover fossilised belemnites (an extinct squid-like sea animal) and ammonites (extinct mollusc) hidden in the dunes that hint at earlier life.
 There are no toilets, but the beach is accessible from a National Trust car park.

 Ross Back Sands, Northumberland

 Even on a sunny summer’s day this beauty of a beach is sparsely populated.
 Why?
 Because you have to walk for over a mile to reach it (park at Ross Farm).
 There are no facilities – no toilets, lifeguard cover or shops – so pack everything you need for the day, and set off for its wide sweep of fine sand and grassy dunes, dotted with wildflowers.
 Build a sandcastle, paddle in near-turquoise water or simply lie back and take in the views – on a clear day, you can see Holy Island and Bamburgh Castle.

 Read more: Hot weather: Why you shouldn't sleep naked